How to clean tile grout: 10 Cheap ways to remove dirt and mould

 Another idea is to mix bleach with bicarbonate of soda to create a paste.
 Aim for the mixture to resemble toothpaste consistency.
 Apply it to the grout and leave for 15 minutes.
 Take an old brush and scrub the paste away before rinsing with water or a wet cloth.
 Allow the grout to dry.

-#6 Clean your grout with bicarbonate soda and vinegar
+#6 Clean tile grout with bicarbonate soda and vinegar

 Again create a thick paste of bicarbonate of soda and white wine vinegar.
 Apply the paste to the grout with a small brush or an old toothbrush.
 Leave for 15 minutes to settle and then clean with a wet cloth.
 Any marks or discolouration will be gone!